-- d) A major business park is proposed for B1 office development fronting the A4119 at Mwyndy Cross with a grade-separated junction.
-An extensive landscape buffer zone will be provided in the northern part of the site to screen the Business Park from the cemetery. - e) Land to the east is to remain in agricultural use: Llantrisant Depot is also to remain for storage use.
+- f) A major business park is proposed fronting the A4119 at Mwyndy Cross with a grade-separated junction.
+The site includes Arthur Llewellyn Jenkins, Maxibrite and Leekes and adjoining fields.
+Existing uses can be either incorporated or redeveloped, although removal of the Maxibrite briquettes plant is desirable in amenity terms; - g) Land to the east is to remain in agricultural use: Llantrisant Depot is also to remain for storage use.